The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Sufficiency for the compatibility of the Lax pair

 \section{Sufficiency for the compatibility of the Lax pair}

-This appendix is the same as in \cite{Nagao16}.
 In Section \ref{subsec:E7ad} we gave the $d$-$E_7^{(1)}$ equation (\ref{eq:E7eqad}) as the necessary condition for the compatibility of the Lax pair (\ref{eq:E7L1L2ad}).
 In this appendix, we prove that the $d$-$E_7^{(1)}$ equation is the sufficient condition for the compatibility of the Lax pair.